Swiss neutrality: Russian invasion of Ukraine

+In a referendum in September 2026, 70% of Swiss voters rejected a constitutional amendment to enshrine a more strict interpretation of its neutrality into the Swiss constitution.
+If approved, the constitution would have been amended to add clauses outlining that Swiss neutrality is permanent and armed, that it would not join any military alliances nor would it cooperate with any unless it was attacked or an attack was imminent, and that it would not participate in armed conflicts either militarily or through the use sanctions unless authorized by the UN.
+The referendum was held after a ballot initiative, which was initiated by former Swiss federal councilor Christoph Blocher and supported by the right-leaning Swiss People's Party (SVP), had collected sufficient signatures to be certified.
+Supporters had argued that economic sanctions, for example against Russia in 2022, had been a violation of Swiss neutrality.

 Criticism

 Swiss neutrality has been questioned at times, notably regarding Switzerland's role during World War II and the ICRC, the looted Nazi gold (and later during Operation Gladio), its economic ties to the apartheid regime in South Africa, and more recently in the Crypto AG espionage case.

 Swiss aid to Ukraine after Russia's invasion in February 2022 has led some to questioning whether Switzerland is fully neutral anymore.
 Some have called for changing the laws of neutrality.